 About me

-I am a PhD candidate in MIT’s Laboratory for Computational Audition working with Josh McDermott to develop machine learning models of human hearing.
-I am broadly interested in how our ears and environment shape auditory perception and my research focuses on pitch perception, hearing loss, and audio enhancement via deep learning.
+I am a postdoc in the Hearing Systems Research Section at DTU developing machine learning models of human hearing.
+I am interested in how our ears and environment shape auditory perception and my research focuses on neural coding, hearing loss, and audio enhancement via deep learning.
+Before moving to Denmark, I completed my PhD in Brain and Cognitive Sciences at MIT, working with Josh McDermott in the Laboratory for Computational Audition.
 I first became interested in the hearing sciences though undergraduate research positions in the field of marine mammal acoustics at the Woods Hole Oceanographic Institution and the Scripps Institution of Oceanography.
-I received undergraduate degrees in biology and chemistry from the University of Chicago, where I was also a research assistant in the Epilepsy Lab.
+I completed my undergraduate studies in biology and chemistry at the University of Chicago, where I was also a research assistant in the Epilepsy Lab.

 Pitch perception